davla/dotfiles/README.md

 - gulp-cli
 - Scala in asdf
 - Root terminal preferences
-- X session management and startup (not everythin in .xsessionrc)
+- X session management and startup (not everything in .xsessionrc)
 - More preferences
   + Firefox
   + Enpass